MojtabaKhedri/MojtabaKhedri/README.md

 # 👋 Hey there

 <div align="justify">
-  <h3>My name is Mojtaba, and I’m passionate about web development.</h3>
+  My name is Mojtaba, and I’m passionate about web development.
 </div>
 <br>